-475 .
-However, evaluations of individual seasonal prediction systems such as the ECMWF reveal unrealistic SH stratospheric variability and an inability to correctly represent stratosphere-troposphere coupling during austral spring, with likely impacts on the tropospheric mean state during that season (Polichtchouk et al., 2021).

-As with the NH, we first explore biases in the wave driving of the SH stratosphere, represented by the 100 hPa eddy heat flux, v'T' (Figure 9).
-In the SH, negative eddy heat fluxes are poleward and represent upward propagation of wave activity into the
+- the SH tropospheric variability during spring, prior to the polar vortex breakdown, can be predicted from stratospheric initial conditions in winter (Seviour et al., 2014; Lim et al., 2018; Byrne et al., 2019; Rao et al., 2020b; Oh et al., 2022).
+However, evaluations of individual seasonal prediction systems such as the ECMWF reveal unrealistic SH stratospheric variability and an inability to correctly represent stratosphere-troposphere coupling during austral spring, with likely impacts on the tropospheric mean state during that season (Polichtchouk et al., 2021). - As with the NH, we first explore biases in the wave driving of the SH stratosphere, represented by the 100 hPa eddy heat flux, v'T' (Figure 9).
+In the SH, negative eddy heat fluxes are poleward and represent upward propagation of wave activity into the stratosphere.

-- 480 stratosphere.
 In ERA-I (Fig. 9a), the poleward eddy heat fluxes are largest over the Southern Ocean with local maxima south of Australia (150E) and downstream of the Antarctic Peninsula (30W).
-Eddy heat fluxes climatologically peak in amplitude in austral spring and are associated primarily with stationary waves of wavenumber-1 with a secondary role from transient waves (Randel, 1988).
-Similar to the NH (Figure 5), the spatial patterns of eddy heat flux biases strongly differ between the high-and low-top composites, particularly at longer lead times.
-At week 4 (Figure 9c), the low-top composite shows positive biases - 485 over the two local maxima in the ERA-I climatology; however, this is primarily due to the BoM system (see also Figure 9d), which has a very large positive bias in these biases are primarily from the BoM and CNR-ISAC systems, which both have large positive biases over the region between Antarctica and Australia, projecting onto the wave-1 heat fluxes (see also Figure 9d).
-In contrast, the pattern of biases in the high-top composite is much less coherent , except for a relatively large region of negative biases between the southern tip of South America and the Antarctic peninsula(indicating more upward wave driving).
-As - 490 The spatial patterns of SH heat flux biases shown for week 4 are largely consistent with those shown as a function of lead time (Figure 9d), the biases among the different systemsgenerally become more amplified beyond 3 weeks, with most of the systems showing too negative heat fluxes (i.e., predicting and e).
-Among the low-top systems, BoM and CNR-ISAC show positive biases for both wave-1 and 2 heat fluxes beyond week 1 (indicating decreased poleward eddy heat flux); in contrast, the CMA system has relatively small wave-1 biases, but too negative wave-2 heat fluxes beyond week 1 (indicating enhanced - 495 poleward eddy heat flux), particularly at weeks 5 and 6...
-Most of the high-top systems also have negative heat flux biases for
+Eddy heat fluxes climatologically peak in amplitude in austral spring and are associated primarily with stationary waves of wavenumber-1 with a secondary role from transient waves - 455 (Randel, 1988).
+Similar to the NH (Figure 5), the spatial patterns of eddy heat flux biases strongly differ between the highand low-top composites, particularly at longer lead times.
+At week 4 (Figure 9c), the low-top composite shows positive biases over the two local maxima in the ERA-I climatology; these biases are primarily from the BoM and CNR-ISAC systems, which both have large positive biases over the region between Antarctica and Australia, projecting onto the wave-1 heat fluxes (see also Figure 9d).
+In contrast, the pattern of biases in the high-top composite is much less coherent except for a relatively large - 460 region of negative biases between the southern tip of South America and the Antarctic peninsula.
+The spatial patterns of SH heat flux biases shown for week 4 are largely consistent with those shown as a function of lead time (Figure 9d and e).
+Among the low-top systems, BoM and CNR-ISAC show positive biases for both wave-1 and 2 heat fluxes beyond week 1 (indicating decreased poleward eddy heat flux); in contrast, the CMA system has relatively small wave-1 biases, but too negative wave-2 heat fluxes beyond week 1 (indicating enhanced poleward eddy heat flux).
+Most of the high-top systems also have negative

 Figure 9. (a) The September-November climatology of ERA-I eddy heat fluxes, v'T', at 100 hPa in the Southern Hemisphere. (b) The hightop composite of eddy heat flux model biases with respect to ERA-I from August-October initializations at a lead time of 4 weeks. (c) is as in (b), but composited for the low-top models.
-In panel a, the line and colour-filled contours match the colorbar spacing of 10 ms-1K; in panels b and c, the line contours match the colorbar contour intervals of 5 ms-1K, but colours are only shown where the biases are statistically significant at the 95% level from a two-tailed Student's t-test. (d) Time series of the difference between the S2S hindcasts and ERA-I for the combined wave-1 and 2 planetary wave heat flux over 45°-75°S, based on August-October initializations.Note that the low-top composite in panel (c) includes results from the CNR-ISAC system for a total of 3 low-top systems in the composite, which is not shown in panel (d) (only 2 low-top systems).
+In panel a, the line and colour-filled contours match the colorbar spacing of 10 ms-1K; in panels b and c, the line contours match the colorbar contour intervals of 5 ms-1K, but colours are only shown where the biases are statistically significant at the 95% level from a two-tailed Student's t-test. (d) Time series of the difference between the S2S hindcasts and ERA-I for the combined wave-1 and 2 planetary wave heat flux over 45° - 75° S, based on August-October initializations.